-Propounding Discovery: Streamlining In 2024
+Propounding Discovery: Streamlining In 2025

-Propounding Discovery: Streamlining In 2024
+Propounding Discovery: Streamlining In 2025

 Propounding discovery refers to initiating a formal exchange of information with an opposing party in a legal context.
-It is essential in many lawsuits, occuring within the discovery phase before parties go to court.
+It is essential in many lawsuits, occurring within the discovery phase before parties go to court.

 If you are the party “propounding discovery,” you are the one sending information requests to the other side.
 Permitted ways to do this include sending requests for production or filing interrogatories and requests for admission.